catrinlam/Stitchin/README.md

 - **Pattern Liking:** Enable logged-in users to like patterns.
 - **Comment on Comments:** Allow users to comment on others' comments and like comments.
 - **Tagging:** Allow users to tag patterns for better categorization.
-- **Create Collection within Library:** Allow users to create collections within their library to categorize the patterns.
+- **Create Collection within Favourite:** Allow users to create collections within their favourite to categorize the patterns.
 - **More Knitting Tools and Pattern Details:** Allow users to upload different crafts with more pattern details.
 - **Buying Pattern:** Enable users to sell their patterns and other users to support the creators.